MaartenGr/BERTopic/docs/algorithm/algorithm.md

 `multilingual` models work for 50+ languages.
 This model is quite a bit larger than the first and is only selected if you select any language other than English.

+!!! tip Embedding Models

+    Although BERTopic uses sentence-transformers models as a default, you can choose any embedding model that fits your use case.
+Follow the guide [here](https://maartengr.github.io/BERTopic/getting_started/embeddings/embeddings.html) for selecting and customizing your model.

 ##  **2. Cluster Documents**

 Typically, clustering algorithms have difficulty clustering data in high dimensional space.
 Before we are going to cluster our documents, we first need to reduce the dimensionality of the embeddings that we generated.

-To do so, we use UMAP as it preserves both the local and global structure of embeddings quite well.
-Then, we use HDBSCAN  to cluster the reduced embeddings as it allows us to identify outliers.
+As a default, we use UMAP since it preserves both the local and global structure of embeddings quite well.

+!!! tip Dimensionality Reduction Models

+    Although BERTopic uses UMAP as a default, you can choose any dimensionality reduction model that fits your use case.
+Follow the guide [here](https://maartengr.github.io/BERTopic/getting_started/dim_reduction/dim_reduction.html) for selecting and customizing your model.

+Then, after reducing our embeddings, we leverage a density-based clustering technique, HDBSCAN, to create our clusters and identify outliers where possible.

+!!! tip Cluster Models

+    Although BERTopic uses HDBSCAN as a default, you can choose any cluster model that fits your use case.
+Follow the guide [here](https://maartengr.github.io/BERTopic/getting_started/clustering/clustering.html) for selecting and customizing your model.

 ##  **3. Create topic representation**
 What we want to know from the clusters that we generated, is what makes one cluster, based on its content,